inbrainz/cerebro/knowledge_units/general/netflix.md

 ### Current topic
 > [General](../../topics/general.md)
 ### Output
 > Youtube is great to find videos of any kind, from tutorials to music and workouts.
 But for movies, I love Netflix!
-What would you like to talk about?
 ### Go to Topic
 > [General](../../topics/general.md)